 - The Kubernetes workload accesses Azure resources by using the Microsoft Entra access token.

-For more information, automation, and documentation for Microsoft Entra Workload ID, see:
+For more information, documentation, and automation related to Microsoft Entra Workload ID, refer to the following resources:

 - Workload identity federation